-My vote for the biggest cookware scam in recent history: silicone.
-How many of us rushed out to buy crayon-colored sets of those rubber-like Bundt pans, muffin trays and then – after a few disappointing tries – sent them off to Goodwill?
-All that promise, all our money, what a waste.
+How many of us rushed out to buy crayon-colored sets of those rubber-like Bundt pans, muffin trays and then – after a few disappointing tries – whisked them off to Goodwill?
+All that promise, all our money.
+What a waste.

 So here’s my own list of silicone duds, along with the only two pieces of silicone left in my kitchen which, surprise, I really love.